VicLawal27/horiseon-refactor/README.md

 3. Renamed the title element to better represent the company. (line 7)

-.4 Changed <div>
+4. Changed div elements in areas that seemed fit to make the file look more semantic.

 ### CSS

-1. Edited the styling element correlating to the span element in the header section. (line 23)
+1. Edited the styling selector correlating to the span element in the header section. (line 23)